-1. Early exploration of the Silk Road and economic globalization before the 15^{th} century - Version 1.0 to the western regions, trade along the Silk Road had developed rapidly among China, India, Southeast Asia, Sri Lanka, the Middle East, Africa and Europe.
+1. Early exploration of the Silk Road and economic globalization before the 15th century - Version 1.0

+Economic globalization is a concept that emerged after the industrial revolution, but mankind had begun to explore the outside world a long time ago.
+The most famous of those explorations is arguably the ancient Silk Road, which can be seen as the embryo of economic globalization.
+It was in the Han Dynasty when the ancient Silk Road first became prosperous.
+Since Zhang Qian made his first mission to the western regions, trade along the Silk Road had developed rapidly among China, India, Southeast Asia, Sri Lanka, the Middle East, Africa and Europe.
 During the Tang Dynasty, the Silk Road became prosperous again and served as a major commercial channel, through which more commodities had been traded.
 With the rise of the Arab Empire and the southward shift of China's economic center, the Maritime Silk Road had increasingly flourished.
 By the Song Dynasty, the Maritime Silk Road had gradually replaced the traditional Silk Road in the northwestern region.
 At the same time, people on the vast Eurasian prairie, including Scythians at the early stage, or later the Huns, Sogdians, Turks, and Mongols, had been promoting the extension and development of the grassland Silk Road for thousands of years.